-3. All Board Members must serve as voting members of one Standing
+3. Each Board Member must serve as a voting member of one Standing

 4. Standing Committee Chairs shall submit to the Board one (1) week before each Board meeting accurate records of Standing Committee meetings as follows: a) Board Member and public attendance for each committee meeting; b) Resolutions adopted with a tally of the vote and a tally of the opinions of the public members and the community at large and c) minutes of the committee meeting.

 5. There shall be at least one (1) regularly scheduled monthly meeting of each Standing Committee, except during July and August.
 All committee meetings shall be conducted under the same procedure as Board meetings relating to voting and to rules of order.

 C. Ad Hoc Committees: Ad Hoc (Non-Permanent) Committees are those committees that serve for limited terms to address specific issues that fall outside the purview of standing committees.
 Their Chairs and members serve at the pleasure of the Chair of the Board.
 Ad hoc committees are governed by the same rules of conduct that govern standing committees.

 D. Ad Hoc Rules and Ethics Committee: The General Board shall elect five (5) members annually to serve on Rules and Ethics Committee.
 The Chairman shall be the Parliamentarian.
 Questions of Procedure and ethics shall be immediately referred to this committee.
 The Committee shall report back to the full General Board 30 days after receipt of question with its recommendation.

 E. Appointments to external boards and bodies: All appointments to external boards shall be made by majority vote of the full body.
 Appointment to such boards shall be renewed by the vote annually.5